 The United States was founded by people with strong religious beliefs.
 Those settlers created a country that they felt offered the most comprehensive and helpful institutions, virtues, and political ideals.
 When the British army was finally defeated at the end of the War of 1812, the idea that American virtues needed to be spread to the western territories grew in strength.
 Many political leaders who believe in Manifest Destiny felt that it should be applied to the entire world and not just North America.
 The influence of the British Empire and the manner in which Britain imposed its will on the rest of the world had a strong influence on the way that many of the Manifest Destiny politicians presented their information.

-The idea of Manifest Destiny was never put into any kind of official political policy and it never became a mandated directive from the federal government.
-One of the reasons that many American politicians actually opposed Manifest Destiny was slavery.
+The idea of Manifest Destiny was never put into official political policy, and it never became a mandated directive from the federal government.
+One of the reasons that many American politicians opposed Manifest Destiny was slavery.
 Politicians such as John Quincy Adams did not support Manifest Destiny because, at that time, spreading American institutions meant expanding slavery to other parts of the world.
 It was the potential expansion of slavery that caused some powerful American politicians, such as President Abraham Lincoln, to loudly oppose the idea of Manifest Destiny.

 The people who did execute policies of Manifest Destiny did so in a variety of ways.
 The more notable instances of Manifest Destiny at work include:

-- War of 1812 – The American government was threatening to annex British land in Canada prior to 1812, and that was one of the reasons for the War of 1812.
+- War of 1812 – The American government was threatening to annex British land in Canada before 1812, and that was one of the reasons for the War of 1812.
 Once the war ended, Manifest Destiny caught on quickly throughout the new country.

 - The Treaty of 1818 – One of Adams’ last acts as a believer in Manifest Destiny was the Treaty of 1818 with Britain and Ireland.
 The Treaty of 1818 established the border between Canada and the United States, and it pushed the United States’ territory all the way out to the Pacific Ocean.
 The state of Oregon was originally a territory that was co-owned by Britain and the United States.